-If I gave one piece of advice in the early days of the cruel, nasty part of separation it is – let the government handle your child support.
+If I gave one piece of advice in the early days of the cruel, nasty part of separation it is – to let the government handle your child support.
 It takes the pressure off both parties and the emotion, in an already volatile situation.
-For me, that included an Australian Airport Watch list as well, you can read here.
+For me, that included an Australian Airport Watch list as well.

-Both parties may never reach an agreement to what is fair, however, leaving it in the hands of the government gave me the satisfaction and solution I needed for an absentee father who wanted to avoid responsibility.
+Both parties may never reach an agreement on what is fair, however, leaving it in the hands of the government gave me the satisfaction and solution I needed as an absentee father who wanted to avoid responsibility.

 Disclaimer: I do not claim to be an expert and cannot offer you any legal advice, all I can offer is my story, based in Australia.